Is Ripple (XRP) a Millionaire Maker?

 Stock Advisor provides investors with an easy-to-follow blueprint for success, including guidance on building a portfolio, regular updates from analysts, and two new stock picks each month.
 The Stock Advisor service has more than quadrupled the return of S&P 500 since 2002*.

-Justin Pope has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Bitcoin and XRP.
+Anders Bylund has positions in Bitcoin, Ethereum, and XRP.
+The Motley Fool has positions in and recommends Bitcoin, Ethereum, and XRP.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.